The Bankrate promise

 Both accounts have a monthly service fee — $5 for the standard account and $25 for the premier account — but these fees are waived when you meet certain criteria, such as maintaining a minimum daily balance or setting up automatic transfers.

 Chase features tiered rates on its savings accounts, though at the time of this review, the APYs were the same regardless of balance.

 Note: Annual percentage yields (APYs) shown are as of Nov.
 24, 2023, and may vary by region for some products.

 How Chase savings accounts compare to top-yielding banks

 Chase offers savings accounts with yields that are next to nothing.
-Even the payout on its top-yielding account is low and would require you to jump through a series of hoops to get the best rate, including keeping an extremely high balance.
-The effort required to earn the APY might not be worth that low-dollar reward when there are all kinds of options offering a higher payout.
+Even the payout on its top-yielding account is low and requires a minimum number of transactions and a linked checking account to get the best rate.

 The requirements to earn the APY generally aren’t worth that low-dollar reward when there are plenty of alternatives offering higher yields.
 You could earn a significantly higher yield at many online banks and credit unions such as Capital One and Alliant Credit Union.